toolkit-for-ynab/toolkit-for-ynab/README.md

 - Days of Buffering Calculation - Forecasts how long it'll take to burn through all your available money using averages.
 We know there's no such thing as an average month, but some people prefer this calculation over the Age of Money calculation.
 - Colour Blind Mode - Changes colours of some of the numbers to make the interface easier on people with certain visual disabilities.
 - Make the calculator work like YNAB4.
 When you press + or - (etc) the calculator moves to the end of the line so your number isn't lost.
+- Printing Improvements: Now when you print your budget it looks good!
 - Hide the Age of Money calculation.
 - Collapse left navigation bar for more screen room
 - Change the height of the budget rows so you can fit more on the budget screen.